Jordon-Notts/VEX-V5-Brain-External-Comm/Readme.md

 - [ ] a means to reject error in transmition
 - [ ] wrap the code in some wrapper so that it is easy to use
 - [ ] write the code in such a way, that it can be tested on micropython

+## I2c

+The idea for using a protocol simlar to i2c was considered.
+Where the clock pin syncs the timing of the v5 brain with the sender. ie When the clock pin is pulled high the v5 Brain reads the data pin.

+This would require the 5v brain to make some sort of judgement on when the data transmission has finished and when to decode the payload.
+This could either be done on every falling slope interup the clock pin the data is analyised or with regular polling.

+Checking the lenght of the data on every clock pulse is a waste of processing power.
+At this point the idea of using a protocol simlar to SPI was considered.

+## SPI

+The idea for this porticol is that the data is read by the v5 brain then the clock pin is pulled high, however the addtion of a chip select pin is used.

+The chipselect pin is pulled high the entirety of the the data transmittion.
+When the chip select pin is pulled low the 5v Brain knows to analylise the data.

+The follwing interupts can be made to read to transmit data from the sender to the v5 brain.

+1. Clock_pin when pulled high the data pin is read
+2. Chip select when pulled high the buffer is cleared
+3. chip select when pulled low, the data in the buffer is analyised.